dan-weaver/alext/src/pages/issues/healthcare.md

 among other areas.
 We must tackle the issue of high costs head-on if we expect to create a sustainable, cost-effective healthcare system.

-Alex will work with leaders and experts across the political spectrum to explore all possible approaches to achieve affordable coverage for all Americans.
+Alex will work with leaders and experts across the political spectrum to explore all possible approaches to achieving affordable coverage for all Americans.

 ### Reducing costs and improving quality